robandpdx/aws-oidc-provider-github-actions/README.md

       Name: !Sub "${AWS::StackName}-roleRepo1"
 ```

-You can then create another stack to define your policies attaching them to these roles as needed by importing the values exported by this stack.
+You can then create another stack to define your policies, attaching them to these roles as needed by importing the values exported by this stack.

 ## Deploy
 1. Setup your aws cli creds